docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 For both Windows and Mac OS: `[App installation path]\MediaIO\systempresets\[exporter subfolder]`

 The subfolder must be named based on the hexadecimal fourCCs of the ClassID and filetype of the exporter.
-For example, the SDK exporter has a ClassID of ‘DTEK’ or 0x4454454B, and a filetype of `SDK` or 0x53444B5F.
-So the subfolder must be named ‘4454454B_53444B5F’.
+For example, the SDK exporter has a ClassID of 'DTEK' or 0x4454454B, and a filetype of `SDK` or 0x53444B5F.
+So the subfolder must be named '4454454B_53444B5F'.
 For convenience, you can find the ClassID and filetype fourCCs in the preset file itself, in a decimal representation.

 ---